 3. Encourage Decision-Making and Problem-Solving Among Employees

-This empowerment not only accelerates personal growth but also instills a sense of ownership and responsibility for their work, driving deeper engagement and satisfaction.
+Give your employees the authority to make decisions and encourage them to identify issues and devise solutions on their own.
+This empowerment not only promotes personal growth but also fosters a sense of ownership and responsibility, enhancing their engagement and job satisfaction.

 4. Provide the Necessary Tools and Resources for Independent Work